abcdlsj/nexo/README.md

 ## Notes

 - Certificates are automatically obtained and renewed
-- HTTP requests are automatically redirected to HTTPS
+- Configuration changes are detected and applied automatically
 - No need to open port 80 (uses Cloudflare DNS challenge)
-- Configuration changes require server restart to take effect
+- Supports both system-wide (/etc/nexo) and user-specific (~/.nexo) configuration

 ## Troubleshooting